CommandString/cmdMicro/README.md

 Route Controllers should be stored inside `/routes`.
 For actually creating routes read through [CommandString/Router](https://github.com/commandstring/router#routing) for a more in-depth explanation on how to create routes.

-For creating views I would recommend checkout out documentation for [Twig](https://twig.symfony.com/) by default all views are stored in `/views` and all public assets (e.g. css, js, and images) are stored inside `/public`
+For creating views I would recommend checking out the documentation for [BladeOne](https://github.com/EFTEC/BladeOne) as well as [Blade](https://laravel.com/docs/9.x/blade) by default all views are stored in `/views` and all public assets (e.g. css, js, and images) are stored inside `/public`

 # Cookie Manipulation